Nisargashetty14/CODSOFT/README.md

 Task 2: Creating a personal portfolio using CSS and HTML is a popular beginner web development project.
 Header Section: Add name or a logo at the top.Optionally, include a brief introduction or tagline.

-Screenshot:
+Header Section Screenshot:

 ![head](https://github.com/user-attachments/assets/035982e4-0ff6-415c-9433-c110176d1312)

 About Section: Insert an image.
 Write a short bio highlighting skills and experience.
 Resume Section: Provide a link to download your resume in PDF format.

-Screenshot:
+About and Resume Section Screenshot:

 ![about-resume](https://github.com/user-attachments/assets/3fb81aa1-a539-44f0-a4aa-fe83e1dd57f8)

 Projects Section: Showcase samples of work or projects.
 Include project titles, descriptions, and images.

-Screenshot:
+Project Section Screenshot:

 ![project](https://github.com/user-attachments/assets/26753202-a719-4264-a04e-cfd122bbcd41)

 Skills Section: List key skills or areas of expertise.

-Screenshot:
+Skills Section Screenshot:

 ![skills](https://github.com/user-attachments/assets/b680025d-af75-4b9d-94ce-d0cac762699b)

 Contact Section: Include contact information, such as email address and phone number.
 Footer: Add a copyright notice and any additional links or information.

-Screenshot:
+Contact and Footer Section Screenshot:

 ![contact-footer](https://github.com/user-attachments/assets/d2b28d89-59eb-46c9-96ab-574ff9908006)